-Tendonitis is when a tendon swells up and becomes painful after a tendon injury.
+Tendonitis (such as tennis elbow) is when a tendon swells up and becomes painful after a tendon injury.
 You can treat mild tendon injuries yourself and should feel better within 2 to 3 weeks.

 How to treat tendonitis yourself

 Follow the 4 steps known as RICE therapy for 2 to 3 days to help bring down swelling and support the injury:

 - Rest - stop the exercise or activities that caused the injury until you feel better